voucherifyio/voucherify-java-sdk/docs/VouchersApi.md

     defaultClient.setAuthentication("X-App-Token", "YOUR API KEY");

     VouchersApi apiInstance = new VouchersApi(defaultClient);
-    VouchersMetadataUpdateInBulkRequestBody vouchersMetadataUpdateInBulkRequestBody = new VouchersMetadataUpdateInBulkRequestBody(); // VouchersMetadataUpdateInBulkRequestBody | Request to update vouchers metadata in bulk.
-Provide an array of voucher codes in the codes parameter along with the metadata object.
-The metadata object should contain the key value pairs that you would like to update for all the vouchers included in the codes parameter. try {
+    VouchersMetadataUpdateInBulkRequestBody vouchersMetadataUpdateInBulkRequestBody = new VouchersMetadataUpdateInBulkRequestBody(); // VouchersMetadataUpdateInBulkRequestBody | List the codes of the vouchers you would like to update with the metadata key/value pairs. try {
       VouchersMetadataUpdateInBulkResponseBody result = apiInstance.updateVouchersMetadataInBulk(vouchersMetadataUpdateInBulkRequestBody);
       System.out.println(result);